 What is KidZania?

 In Mexico, there are four KidZania locations.
-Two of them are near Mexico City.
-The hours are 9am to 7pm on Tuesdays to Thursdays, 9am to 8pm on Fridays, and 10am to 8pm on Saturdays and Sundays.
+The location in Mexico City is open from 9am to 7pm on Tuesdays to Thursdays, 9am to 8pm on Fridays, and 10am to 8pm on Saturdays and Sundays.
 As with many museums and attractions in the country, KidZania locations in Mexico are closed on Mondays.
 Hours and days in other countries may be different.

 Why we love KidZania activities

 I’m a sucker for amusement parks, it’s my guilty pleasure.
 But I don’t feel guilty at all about having my kids do KidZania activities.

 There is so much learning that they do during their play at KidZania, it’s like being in an amped up children’s museum!
 If you’re traveling to a city with a KidZania, you should definitely take your kids there.

 KidZania is a perfect supplement to our kids’ worldschooling education.
 Here are a few reasons why we love doing KidZania activities when we travel.